2022 Prescott Earth Day

 Every year Prescott, Arizona hosts the biggest Earth Day celebration in Yavapai County.
-Things are going to look a little different for 2021, with extra safety precautions and a limited number of booths, but the community fun will remain the same.
-With the children & youth area's safe hands-on projects & play, live music from local musicians and talent, fresh local produce and products from Sprouts, and more-- Prescott is the place to be for Earth Day in Arizona.
+After a small and safety-oriented celebration in 2021 at Granite Creek Park, the 2022 downtown Earth Day Celebration event is back in full force!
+Lining the courthouse square along Cortez Street you'll find booths and learning from all kinds of organizations, a larger-than-ever child & youth area with hands-on projects & play, live music from local musicians, snacks for children, firefighters & waste management experts, and freebies all around-- Prescott is the place to be for Earth Day in Arizona.
 Escape the desert heat, meet new people, connect with inspiring local businesses and organizations, and join the international movement for our water, our wildlife, and our way of life.
 Here, in Prescott, Arizona.

 Global & Local Celebrations

 Earth Day 101

 On April 22, 1970, 20 million Americans took to the streets to demonstrate for their right to a healthy world.
 Earth Day 1970 received bipartisan support as everyone spoke out against oil spills, polluting factories, raw sewage, toxic dumps, pesticides, loss of wilderness, and the extinction of wildlife.
 By the end of that year, the first Earth Day had led to the creation of the Environmental Protection Agency and the Clean Air, Clean Water, and Endangered Species Acts.